gkumeriya15/MovieB/README.md

 <summary>

 </summary>

 </details>

 </details>

+> [!TIP]
+> Shorthand for `$ python -m moviebox_api` is simply `$ moviebox`

 </details>

+## Further info

+> [!NOTE]
+> Moviebox.ph has several other mirror hosts, in order to set specific ones to be used by the script simply expose it as environment variable using name `MOVIEBOX_API_HOST`.
+For instance, in Linux systems one might need to run - `$ export MOVIEBOX_API_HOST="h5.aoneroom.com"`

-# Disclaimer
+## Disclaimer

 > "All videos and pictures on MovieBox are from the Internet, and their copyrights belong to the original creators.
-We only provide webpage services and do not store, record, or upload any content." - Moviebox as on *Sunday 13th, July 2025*
+We only provide webpage services and do not store, record, or upload any content." - moviebox.ph as on *Sunday 13th, July 2025*

 Long live Moviebox spirit